SymfonyCasts/symfony6/sfcasts/ep3-doctrine/fixtures.md

 execute the `load()` method on *any* service we have that extends this `Fixture` class.
 So we *could* have multiple classes in this directory if we want.

-Check it out: if we run it right now... with an empty `load()` method, it empties our database, calls that empty method, and... the result over on the "Browse" page is that we have nothing!
+If we run it right now... with an empty `load()` method, it clears our database, calls that blank method, and... the result over on the "Browse" page is that we have nothing!

 ```terminal-silent